 Facebook had to dethrone MySpace, and Instagram nearly overthrew Facebook (before it was acquired instead).
 Now, TikTok is the fastest growing social media platform in history.
 If Web3 social media DApps are to succeed, they’ll need a lot more users.
 But if history is any indication, it’s a matter of when, not if.

-Decentralizing the Web
+Decentralizing the Web with DApps

-Reading about these Web3 DApps, you might have noticed a trend: they’re all inspired by an existing industry that’s dominated by centralization (in this case finance, gaming, and social media).
+Reading about these Web3 DApps, you might have noticed a trend: They’re all inspired by an existing industry that’s dominated by centralization (in this case finance, gaming, and social media).
 These industries offer a great opportunity for Web3 developers to create decentralized alternatives to their already successful models—and, in doing so, give more value to users rather than to owners.